 Key questions include:

-- Are the premises in good condition, or must you budget for renovations?
+* Are the premises in good condition or must you be budgeting for renovations?

-The next issue is affordability and that means asking your accountant (preferably one with real estate experience) to access what financial commitments the business can sustain.
+The next issue is affordability and that means asking your accountant (preferably one with property experience) to access what financial commitments the business can sustain.

 Spending money you do not have is a sure-fire way to sink the venture.

-Ford says before approaching a bank for finance, ensure you have high quality financial statements, a plan for any tax implications and a good understanding of upfront and ongoing costs that may arise from property ownership.
+Ford says before approaching a bank for finance, ensure you have quality financial statements, a plan for any tax implications and a good understanding of upfront and ongoing costs that might arise from property ownership.

 The next step is engaging the services of a reputable commercial property specialist, someone with a proven track record, several years in the industry and sound recommendations from other well-established businesses.

-“There are a host of benefits to working with a commercial property specialist – from saving money and time to easing your stress levels, being privy to useful industry information and the skills to ensure you can make a sound purchasing decision.
-Essentially, working with a commercial property specialist will ease the pressure of a property search to free you to do what you do best – running your business,” Ford says.
+“There are a host of benefits to working with a commercial property specialist – from saving money and time to easing your stress levels to being privy to useful industry information and the skills to ensure you can make a sound purchasing decision.
+Working with a commercial property specialist will ease the pressure of a property search to free you to do what you do best – running your business,” Ford says.

 When considering moving day, Ford says planning is critical to ensure a swift, efficient relocation.
 Planning should cover various elements, including:

-- Choosing the correct builders with experience, timeliness and industry knowledge;
+* Choosing the correct builders with experience and industry knowledge.

 “In planning your move down to the finest details, you can anticipate the curve balls and provide peace of mind for all parties,” Ford says.